 I told you the last bit was zigzaggy.

-More walks with views near to Devil’s Punch Bowl
+More walks near Devil’s Punch Bowl

-In another part of the Surrey Hills, is this great route up Box Hill.
+A classic is this great route up Box Hill.
 You get the big hill out of the way first for this one, whilst you are fresh with energy.
 You will also walk by the Olympic road.

 This 11 mile route to St Martha’s hill has a few hills for you to tackle, each one with a great view.
 I highly recommend it.
 There is also some war history thrown in, and a hilltop church.

-Pin it for later: Circular walk from Haslemere to Hindhead and Devil’s Punch Bowl in Surrey
+Pin it for later: Circular walk from Haslemere to Hindhead and Devil’s Punch Bowl

 For more local walking ideas in Surrey, you could check out the National Trust website.